MARKETING ANALYTICS2025-10-14

 Marketing Analytics Mistakes

 If data isn’t properly visualized, it can do more harm than good.
-That’s why good data visualization relies on good design.
+That’s why good data visualization relies on sound design.
 It’s about presenting information in a way that is easy to understand and intuitive to navigate, taxing the viewer as little as possible.

 Some of the other common mistakes in marketing analytics